jf-tech/omniparser/doc/gettingstarted.md

 ## CLI (command line interface)

-Before we get into schema writing, let's first get familiar with omniparser cli so that we can easily and incrementally test our schema writing.
+Before we get into schema writing, let's first get familiar with omniparser CLI so that we can easily and incrementally test our schema writing.

 Assuming you have the git repo cloned at `~/dev/jf-tech/omniparser/`, simply run this bash script: